Peerages in the United Kingdom: Creation

 All peerages are created by the British monarch.
 The monarch, as the fount of honour, cannot hold a British peerage themselves.
 However, the monarch, in addition to their title of 'King' or 'Queen', whether male or female, is informally accorded the style of 'Duke of Lancaster' (a title linked to the historic Duchy of Lancaster, which became the private estate of the British sovereign when the holder, Henry IV of England, ascended the throne in 1399).
 Likewise in the Channel Islands and Isle of Man (which are not parts of the United Kingdom, but possessions of the British Crown) the informal titles Duke of Normandy (a title associated with William the Conqueror prior to his ascension to the throne in 1066) and Lord of Mann (the title acquired with the Crown purchase of the Isle of Man under George III in 1765) are used respectively.

-All British subjects who were neither Royal nor Peers of the Realm were previously termed commoners, regardless of ancestry, wealth or other social factors.
+All British subjects who were neither royal nor peers of the realm were previously termed commoners, regardless of ancestry, wealth or other social factors.
 Thus, all members of a peer's family, with the exception of their wife or unremarried widow, are (technically) commoners too; the British system therefore differs fundamentally from continental European versions, where entire families, rather than individuals, were ennobled.
-This idea that status as a 'commoner' is based on title rather than bloodline correspondingly means for example that Princess Anne, who enjoys royal status as the daughter of Queen Elizabeth II, opted for her children (Peter Phillips and Zara Tindall) to be technically commoners (though functionally part of the untitled nobility) despite their being grandchildren of the then sovereign, when Anne and her husband, Mark Philips, declined the offer of peerage titles.
-Where children of peers use titles, these are accorded by courtesy, and they do not hold a peerage themselves.
-For example, the Duke of Norfolk holds other peerage titles including the Earl of Arundel and Baron Maltravers.
+This idea that status as a 'commoner' is based on title rather than bloodline correspondingly means, for example, that Princess Anne, who enjoys royal status as the daughter of Queen Elizabeth II, opted for her children (Peter Phillips and Zara Tindall) to be technically commoners (though functionally part of the untitled nobility) despite their being grandchildren of the then sovereign, when Anne and her husband, Mark Philips, declined the offer of peerage titles.
+Where children of peers use titles these are accorded by courtesy, as they do not hold peerages themselves.
+For example, the Duke of Norfolk holds other peerage titles, including the Earl of Arundel and Baron Maltravers.
 A hypothetical eldest son of the Duke of Norfolk can therefore be styled by courtesy as "Earl of Arundel" ("the" does not precede it, as this would indicate a substantive title).
 In this example, only the Duke of Norfolk is actually a peer; his son is not.